rhombus-dev-team/particl-core/doc/build-osx.md

 **Note**: You only need Berkeley DB if the wallet is enabled (see [*Disable-wallet mode*](/doc/build-osx.md#disable-wallet-mode)).

-## Build Particl Core
+## Build Rhombus Core

-1. Clone the Particl Core source code:
+1. Clone the Rhombus Core source code:
     ```shell
     git clone https://github.com/rhombus/rhombus-core
     cd rhombus-core
     ```

-2. Build Particl Core:
+2. Build Rhombus Core:

-    Configure and build the headless Particl Core binaries as well as the GUI (if Qt is found).
+    Configure and build the headless Rhombus Core binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.
     ```shell